-MBL has no control over the management, operations or business of entities in the MGL Group that are not part of the MBL Group.
+MBL may be exposed to contagion risk as it does not control the management, operations or business of entities in the MGL Group that are not part of the MBL Group.

-Entities in the MGL Group that are not part of the MBL Group may establish or operate businesses that are different from or compete with the businesses of the MBL Group and those other entities are not obligated to support the businesses of the MBL Group other than as required by APRA prudential standards.
-Other than APRA prudential standards and capital adequacy requirements described in "Regulation and Supervision", there are no regulations or agreements governing the allocation of future business between the Banking Group and the Non-Banking Group, including the MBL Group.
+Entities in the MGL Group that are not part of the MBL Group may establish or operate businesses separately from the businesses of the MBL Group and are not obligated to support the businesses of the MBL Group, other than as required by APRA prudential standards.
+The activities of those entities may have an impact on the MBL Group.